List of FC Desna Chernihiv records and statistics: Players in national teams

-Vladyslav Kalitvintsev the first player belong to Desna Chernihiv to be called in the Ukraine national football team.
+Vladyslav Kalitvintsev, the first player belonging to Desna Chernihiv to be called in the Ukraine national football team.

-In September 2021, Vladyslav Kalitvintsev become the first player belong Desna to be called in the Ukraine national football team against Finland.
+In September 2021, Vladyslav Kalitvintsev became the first player belonging to Desna to be called in the Ukraine national football team against Finland.
 For the same match has been included also Serhiy Bolbat who played in Desna on loan from Shakhtar Donetsk.
 There are other players who took part in the national team before and after playing in the club like Pylyp Budkivskyi, Yevhen Selin, Andriy Totovytskyi, Denys Bezborodko and Vladislav Nosenko.
 The first player to be called Ukraine national football team was Yukhym Konoplya in 2020 but the player was on loan to the club by Shakhtar Donetsk There are other players who took part in the national team before and after playing in the club like Pylyp Budkivskyi, Yevhen Selin, Andriy Totovytskyi, Denys Bezborodko.
 Regarding other country, Desna had the Estonian international experience Joonas Tamm and the Constantin Dima who served only the under 21 team.
 The club had also Andriy Biba that he played one match for Soviet Union national football team, Oleh Kuznetsov, thatafter left the club got into the final of the European Football Championship in 1988 and Viktor Bannikov that he also got into the final of the European Football Championship in 1972.